 The Reliquary Earth

-Jan Shoemaker's new collection of poems, "The Reliquary Earth," is available for pre-order directly through the project's publisher, Main Street Rag.
+Jan Shoemaker's new collection of poems, "The Reliquary Earth," is available for pre-order through the project's publisher, Main Street Rag.
 The project's release date is January 2019.
-Reserve your copy now for the pre-order-only price of $8.50.
+Reserve your copy now for $14.

 The “spirit that slips inside” these gorgeous, intelligent poems, spills out as marvel of the world which at times seems to cry like the crow, yet perseveres like ferns spiraling up through snow.
 The entire universe, this poet tells us, experiences memory, all of it interconnected.
 These are lyrical elegies.
 They are odes.
 This collection is a synthesis of faith, nature, and ourselves, all in need of one another, all deserving of protection, political and otherwise. --Joy Gaines-Friedler, author of Capture Theory and Dutiful Heart